KaanAres10/NetNote/README.md

 - To create a new server add it to the servers.txt file  in commons an create a new configuration following the format of the already created ones.
 For every server the new configuration is needed: like application-server1.properties: the file should include the port and the name of the server in the configuration file
 - For the first three servers the property files are already included and the only needed thing is to create the right intelliJ configuration with VM variables and active profile name.

-## Implemented features

-Our team has implemented all of the features from the Product Backlog.

-1. Basic features: you can navigate them thought the buttons and search bar on top.
-We have also added the option to move notes up and down to ensure a nice and logical state of the app.
-The collection menu serves as a manual refresh button.
-By clicking it you ensure that everything is up to date but there is no need for taht becasue everything is automatically updated.
-2. Multi collection: The drop down menu on top of the search bar shows the current collectio and the person can switch collections from it.
-The button on the right of it opens a new scene.
-From there the user can create/delete/rename collections.
-- Bonus feature: He can also change servers.
-Each server is connected to different collections connected to different notes.
-See above(How to start/create new server).
-Status of the server is shown when selecting a server.
-3. Embeded files: The 📎 allow you to add files to the note and see them in the preview.
-On the bottom you can see all of your files.
-You can rename then and delete them from there.
--Bonus feature we implemented: the ability to move files from one note to another using the button next in the files menu.
-4. Interconnected content: The empty drop down menu above the title is for tags.
-Add tags to the notes and they will appear there.
-If there is more than 1 tag new boxes will show up after you have filled the first one.
--Bonus feature we have implemented: An algorithm that searches and tells you the closest word to yours.
-If you try to reference a note using `[[noteName]]` but there is no note with the correct name and you hover your mouse over the red name on the markdown you will get the closest name to your noteName.
-If there is no note that is close you will not be able to resolve.
-5. Automated Change Synchronizatio: Implemented!
-6. Live Language switch: Use the top right drop down menu to change languages.
-- Bonus: Buttons and labels change size depending on language to ensure maximal usability.
-Markdown tutorial in webview is also translated!
-We support 3 fully funcational languages.

 ## Usability: